UNIVERSE-DAO/UNIVERSE/docs/PHILOSOPHY.md

 In the spirit of **"Together We Are the Holy Grail,"** recognizing a hierarchy of responsibilities from the individual to the divine, we embrace the transformative power of collective effort.

-Together, we prioritise well-being, collaboratively find solutions, and infuse our actions with meaning and purpose.
+Together, we prioritize well-being, collaboratively find solutions, and infuse our actions with meaning and purpose.
 In this shared journey, the Holy Grail emerges, as we cultivate unity, realize shared values, and pursue the greater good.

 - Build systems that reward truth, not noise
 - Design incentives that nurture responsibility